windwalk-bushido/Annima/docs.md

 ### To do (Priorities)

-- Use Pinia (some variables needs to be global... e.g. to reduce number of API calls, event_list)
+- Some variables & functions needs to be global and use v-model as much as possible
-- Reduce number of variables and use v-model as much as possible
+- Reduce number of API calls (e.g. event_list)
 - Implement ES6 stuff like Try Catch, Arrow functions, etc. (if needed)

 ### To do (General)